 - Environmental Data Analytics: Includes candidates with focused study and practical experience in environmental data analytics/management, applied statistics (particularly in R), or spatial data analysis (e.g., geographic information systems [GIS]).

-The Internship Program is a 10-week program from June 12 through August 18, 2023, involving predominantly remote work.
+The Internship Program is a 10-week program from June 10 through August 16, 2024, involving predominantly remote work.
 Interns will be required to commit to a minimum of 40 hours of work per week throughout the Internship Program through independent and collaboration-based assignments.
-Interns will also be required to collaborate in-person for three, 1-week group sessions at a dedicated workspace in Philadelphia, Pennsylvania.
-In-person weeks will be the first, middle, and last week of the 10-week program.
-This is a paid internship opportunity and accommodations can be arranged for candidates not living in the immediate Philadelphia region.
+As part of the Internship Program, interns will be required to collaborate in person for three, 1-week group sessions at a dedicated workspace in Philadelphia, Pennsylvania.
+In-person weeks will be the first, middle, and last week, of the 10-week program.
+This is a paid internship opportunity and accommodations will be arranged for candidates not living in the immediate Philadelphia region.